makp0/resume/resume.md

 Took a sabbatical to try new things and blow the dust from long-forgotten projects.

 - Contributed to open-source home automation framework.
-Been part of a major release.
+Been part of a major release
 - Developed a sophisticated personal organizer system using Notion.
-I know almost everything about Notion know.
+I know almost everything about Notion
 - Developed smart home system using Home Assitant and .NET Deamon.
 Turned almost every device in my apartment into a smart one using ESPHome.
-Brought all cloud devices to a local network.
+Brought all cloud devices to a local network
 - Started to develop an algorithmic trading bot

 **Senior Software Engineer**, [Polytech Software](https://www.linkedin.com/company/15869830) (12.2017 - 07.2021)